 (6) “Veterans’ remains coordinator” means a person recognized by a county as a paid employee or unpaid volunteer authorized to verify and assist in the interment of unclaimed cremated remains of a veteran or spouse, dependent or survivor of a veteran.

 (7) “Unclaimed Human Remains” as used throughout this OAR means remains stored at a facility defined in ORS 97.110 that has not been claimed or has been abandoned by the NOK of the deceased.
 (Is abandoned remains the same as unclaimed in statute.
-If not how to address abandoned veteran remain)
+If not how to address abandoned veteran remain) We would consider “abandoned” and “unclaimed” to be synonymous.

 Any other definitions not in ORS ????